ececilla/WorizonJsonRpc/README.md

 >*{...,method:"task2", id:62370}*.

 As you can notice in the example above the parameters are encoded as an ordered list.
-To switch to a named-style, varargs arguments must be wrapped with an *Rpc.RemoteParam* object in a all-or-none policy: cannot pass some parameters numbered and the remaining named.
+To switch to a named-style, varargs arguments must be wrapped with a call to *Rpc.RemoteParam* in a all-or-none policy, otherwise and IllegalArgumentException is thrown.

 ```java
 public class MyService{